Rotary Peace Fellowship Program 2023-2024

 - Round-trip airfare ticket

-- Internship and field-study expenses are all covered by Peace Fellowship Program.
+- Internship and field-study expenses are all covered by the Peace Fellowship Program.

-The following are the eligibility criteria for Peace Fellowship Program:
+The following are the eligibility criteria for the Peace Fellowship Program:

 - Must be proficient in the English Language.

-- For Certificate Program, students must have completed a bachelor’s degree program.
+- For the Certificate Program, students must have completed a bachelor’s degree program.

-- For Certificate Program, Student must have 5 years of experience in peace and development.
+- For the Certificate Program, the Student must have 5 years of experience in peace and development.

 - Leadership skills.